What is Rumba?

 3. ‘Salsa Cubana Rumba’

-The third type of ‘rumba’ is actually referred to and used as a style of salsa… So, not sure how that happened!? 🙂 Here’s an example:
+The third type of ‘rumba’ is referred to and used as a style of salsa… So, not sure how that happened!? 🙂 Here’s an example:

 Now Try Some American Social Rumba for Yourself!